influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/sql/data-types.md

 DataFusion uses the [Arrow](https://arrow.apache.org/) type system for query execution.
 All SQL types are mapped to [Arrow data types](https://docs.rs/arrow/latest/arrow/datatypes/enum.DataType.html).

-Both SQL and Arrow data types play an important role is how data is operated on during query execution and returned in query results.
+Both SQL and Arrow data types play an important role in how data is operated on during query execution and returned in query results.

 {{% note %}}